You’re legally required to have auto insurance, but what exactly does it entail?

 When choosing an insurance agency, consider price, coverage, and trust.
 Looking through policy options and preparing for unpleasant scenarios can be overwhelming.
 Make sure you choose a company with agents who understand your concerns, listen to your questions, and truly have your best interests at heart.

 At Crunelle Insurance Agency, we’re your neighbors.
-We protect people we know and care about, and that means we always look for ways to protect you better, including carefully choosing the insurance companies we represent to be both affordable and responsive.
+We protect people we know and care about, and that means we always look for ways to offer better protection, including carefully choosing the insurance companies we represent to be both affordable and responsive.